Cognitive and neural processes across the lifespan

 Off

-The group focuses on understanding the mechanisms via which the brain guides behaviour such as decision making, skill learning and action control, and on understanding the physiological consequences of neural activity associated with both typical development and with neurological and neurodevelopmental conditions, including epilepsy, dementia, Parkinson’s disease, the autism spectrum and ADHD.
+The cluster focuses on understanding the mechanisms via which the brain guides behaviour.
+This includes perception, decision making, skill learning and action control.
+Through computational modelling, preclinical imaging, and human studies, we aim to understand the physiological consequences of neural activity associated with both typical development and with neurological and neurodevelopmental conditions, including epilepsy, dementia, Parkinson’s disease, Autism and ADHD.
+We also investigate the neural basis of certain clinical conditions such as Alcohol Use Disorder.

 Meet the team